shuheikurita/xfs_salvage/README.md

 # xfs_salvage
 A data salvage tool from a damaged xfs file system.
-This has a possibility to recover a file list in the drive and files themselves even after `xfs_repair -L` fails.
+This has a possibility to recover a file list in the half-broken xfs drive and file contents even after `xfs_repair -L` fails.
 ABSOLUTELY NO WARRANTY.

 ## Prerequisite
 - xfs_metadump